tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Adding the name of a slot](Images/amazon-lex-add-slot-name.png)

-* Next, you need to define the "Slot type".
-Slot types are similar to data types in programming languages, since they define the kind of data that you can fetch and save in the slot.
+* Next, you need to define the "Slot type."
+Slot types are similar to data types in programming languages since they define the kind of data that you can fetch and save in the slot.
 Amazon Lex provides several built-in slot types for the most common types of data that may be fetched in a conversation.

   ![Choosing a slot type](Images/amazon-lex-choosing-slot-type.gif)